ryedin/site/_management/api-keys.md

 If you're accessing a single Rack directly, a secure API key was generated on `convox install` and saved in `~/.convox/auth`.

-If you lose this key, it can not be recovered, and a new key must be set through the AWS CloudFormation APIs.
+If you lose this key, it can not be recovered, and a new key must be set through the AWS CloudFormation Management Console or by using the aws-cli:

 ```bash